GitMirroring/gnuboot/site/faq.md

 and it can also provide some basic UEFI features.
 Because it's using the Linux kernel, this means that LinuxBoot can make use of the PIKE2008 module.

-TODO: Integrate this in Libreboot, as a payload option, but also:
+TODO: Integrate this in GNU Boot, as a payload option, but also:

 TODO: Fork LinuxBoot, and make a version of it that uses Linux-libre.
 Ensure that it is a fully free distribution, so that the FSF can endorse it.

 LinuxBoot is *perfect*, especially if you're setting up one of these systems to be used as a server.
-LinuxBoot is *much* more flexible and configurable than GNU GRUB, which right now is the payload that Libreboot prefers.
+LinuxBoot is *much* more flexible and configurable than GNU GRUB, which right now is the payload that GNU Boot prefers.

 How to save kernel panic logs on thinkpad laptops?
 --------------------------------------------------